 Chief of Police

 Chief Green began his law enforcement career with the University of South Carolina Police Department as a reserve police officer while studying at the University of South Carolina.
-He joined the Lexington Police Department in 1993 as police officer, rising through the ranks from patrolman to Assistant Chief of Police.
-Chief Green received a Bachelor's Degree in Criminal Justice from the University of South Carolina and, a Master's Degree in Public Administration from Strayer University.
-He is a graduate of the 217th session of the Federal Bureau of Investigation National Academy and the Federal Bureau of Investigation Law Enforcement Executive Development Program.
+Chief Green joined the Lexington Police Department in 1993 as a police officer, rising from Patrolman to Assistant Chief of Police.
+Chief Green received a bachelor’s degree in criminal justice from the University of South Carolina and a master’s degree in public administration from Strayer University.
+He graduated from the 217th session of the Federal Bureau of Investigation National Academy and the Federal Bureau of Investigation Law Enforcement Executive Development Program.

-Chief Green and his wife Melinda have 3 children, and are active members of the Brookland Baptist Church.
-He serves on the Senior Usher Board and volunteers with Cub Scout Pack #74.
+Chief Green and his wife Melinda have three children and are active members of the Brookland Baptist Church.
+He serves on the Trustee Board and the Senior Usher Board.